 Fox Valley’s Employees Holding NICET Certifications

 For the fire protection industry, NICET certifications are crucial, affecting competencies in fire alarm systems, inspection and testing of water-based systems and special hazards suppression systems.
-Many Fox Valley Fire and Safety employees hold Level II and III certifications in fire alarm systems, signifying our expertise in a wide range of areas including system layout, system equipment, troubleshooting, applicable codes and standards, power requirements, and basic electricity and electronics.
+Many Fox Valley Fire and Safety employees hold Level II and III certifications in fire alarm systems, signifying our expertise in a wide range of areas including CAD services, system equipment, troubleshooting, applicable codes and standards, power requirements, and basic electricity and electronics.

 Many also hold Level II and III certifications in the inspection of water-based systems.
 This certifies our Technicians’ expertise in inspecting and testing water-based fire protection systems, including identifying and addressing emergency and pre-planned impairments.
 The certifications also cover areas including inspection, documentation, testing, work management, and safety.